 A compiler directive is an instruction that tells the JVM how compilation should occur.
 A directive provides method-context precision in controlling the compilation process.
-Directives are a powerful tool for writing small, contained, JVM compiler tests because tests can be run without restarting the entire JVM.
-Compiler Control is also very useful for creating workarounds for bugs in the JVM compilers.
+You can use directives to write small, contained, JVM compiler tests that can run without restarting the entire JVM.
+You can also use directives to create workarounds for bugs, in the JVM compilers.

-You can specify a file that contains compiler directives while starting a program through the command line.
-You can also add or remove directives from an already running program through diagnostic commands.
+You can specify a file that contains compiler directives when you start a program through the command line.
+You can also add or remove directives from an already running program by using diagnostic commands.